digbmc/reactor-jct/present-and-future.md

 All NPPs are shut down (most recently in April 2023).
 ##### Italy
 After 1986 rejected all plans.
-In 2007 Was thinking about a restoration attempt
+In 2007 considered a restoration attempt.
 In 2011 banned the use of nuclear power as the result of a referendum.
 ##### Austria
 In 1978, held a referendum on building an NPP, the citizens voted against nuclear power, never operated.